ammarozkan/VeebreNet/README.md

 # VeebreNet
 Brand new network and website system for terminal.
 So yes, you are looking to a stupid re-invented internet.
 Damn.

+### About Domain Name System

+There is a basic DNS system.
+But this is very, very basic.

+- Client connects to DNS Server with TCP/IP socket and sends domain name to server.
+- Server reads domain name, and sends IP address that found from DNSBase.ddb file as string.

 ### About system:

 If a browser(any VeebreNet client) wants to connect to an VeebreNet server, client does these in order: